HTML defines a ping attribute on anchor elements (links)

 To summarize, the

 ping attribute offers a leightweight way to implement "link click tracking".
-Does that mean that you can use it today?
+Does this mean that you can use it today?

 The browser support of the